 Marketplace rules and filing your taxes

-You must file your taxes every year that you received a subsidy.
+You must file your taxes for every year that you received a subsidy.
 When you enroll in or renew your insurance and apply for financial help, you estimate how much money you’ll make that year.
 When the year is over, you’ll need to confirm whether your estimate was correct.

 You do this by filing your taxes and comparing your actual income to what you predicted.
 This is referred to as IRS form 8962.
-If you got more of a subsidy than you should have, you’ll have to pay back some of the financial assistance.
+If you got more of a subsidy than you should have, you’ll have to pay back all of the extra financial assistance.
 On the other hand, if you got less of a subsidy than you should have, you could get some money back.
-The Marketplace will look at your taxes up to 2024 when you apply for a tax credit for plan year 2026.
+The Marketplace may look at your taxes up to 2024 when you apply for a tax credit for plan year 2026.

 When you enroll in or renew your insurance and apply for financial help, you estimate how much money you’ll make that year.
 When the year is over, you’ll need to confirm whether your estimate was correct.
 You do this by filing your taxes and comparing your actual income to what you predicted.
 If you got more of a subsidy than you should have, you’ll have to repay 100% of the extra amount.
 In the past, there was a limit on what you’d have to repay.